gabrielsaviank/Invoice-Categoriser-Dummy-Example-/README.md

 ### Improvements:

-Soon I'll put create a docker No-SQL database for training and adding the samples easier
+Soon I'll create a docker No-SQL database for training and adding the samples easier